EngineAwesome/policies/privacy/index.md

 ## What happens when you delete content in your product accounts

 In many of our applications, we give you the option to trash content.
-Anything you trash in your product accounts while they are active will be kept in an accessible trash can for about 25 days (it varies a little by product).
+Anything you trash in your product accounts while they are active will be kept for 30 days.
 After that time, the trashed content cannot be accessed via the application and we are not able to retrieve it for you.
 The trashed content may remain on our active servers for another 30 days, and copies of the content may be held in backups of our application databases for up to another 30 days after that.
-Altogether, any content trashed in your product accounts should be purged from all of our systems and logs within 60 days.
+Altogether, any content trashed in your product accounts should be purged from all of our systems and logs within 90 days.

 If you choose to cancel your account, your content will become immediately inaccessible and should be purged from our systems in full within 60 days.
 This applies both for cases when an account owner directly cancels and for auto-cancelled accounts.
 Please refer to our [Cancellation policy](https://engineawesome.com/about/policies/cancellations/) for more details.